Azure/ResourceModules/modules/service-fabric/cluster/README.md

 </details>
 <p>

-### Example 2: _Using only defaults_
+### Example 2: _Using large parameter set_

-This instance deploys the module with the minimum set of required parameters.
+This instance deploys the module with most of its features enabled.

 <details>